aws-solutions/digital-evidence-archive-on-aws/README.md

 rush test
 rush test:only
 ```
-Additionally there are 3 tasks that will run only the specified test suite:
+Additionally there are 4 tasks that will run only specific test suite(s):
 ```
 rush unit:only
 rush integration:only
 rush e2e:only
+rush test:noe2e (ideal for updating coverage without running E2E)
 ```
 > :warning: Java Runtime Environment (JRE) is required for unit tests to run successfully.
 Please install before running unit tests